Successful Connections… Helping families link to information and community resources

 Raising a family can be hard, and babies do not come with instructions!
 For families living in Shawnee County, Successful Connections can help.

 When you have questions or need support, start by calling us.
 We will listen and then work to connect you with programs and services that can help.
 Successful Connections’ services are free and customized for each family’s unique situation and needs.
-Services include:
+Services and assistance in finding resources include:

 - Help with basic needs… like baby supplies, housing assistance, employment resources, child care, education and financial resources.